issp-center-dev/TeNeS/README.md

 TeNeS is available under the GNU GPL v3.

+## Paper

+When you publish the results by using TeNeS, we would appreciate if you cite the following paper:

+[Y. Motoyama, Tsuyoshi Okubo, Kazuyoshi Yoshimi, Satoshi Morita, Takeo Kato, and Naoki Kawashima, "TeNeS: Tensor Network Solver for Quantum Lattice Systems", arXiv:2112.13184][paper/2021]

 ## Acknowledgement

 TeNeS was supported by MEXT as "Exploratory Challenge on Post-K computer" (Frontiers of Basic Science: Challenging the Limits) and "Priority Issue on Post-K computer" (Creation of New Functional Devices and High-Performance Materials to Support Next-Generation Industries).